 Died: August 23, 1829

 Place of Death: Conflans-Sainte-Honorine, France

 Arc de Triomphe: L'HÉRITIER on the east pillar

-When Napoleon escaped from Elba in 1815 for the Hundred Days, L'Héritier rallied to him.
+When Napoleon returned from exile on Elba in 1815 for the Hundred Days, L'Héritier rallied to him.
 L'Héritier was given command of the 11th Cavalry Division in Kellermann's III Cavalry Corps.
-He led his men on the campaign that June and fought at Waterloo where he was wounded by a shot to the right shoulder.
+He led his men on the campaign that June and fought at the Battle of Waterloo where he was wounded by a shot to the right shoulder.
 After Napoleon's second abdication, L'Héritier was put on non-activity.
 In 1819 he was back in good graces and actively employed in the French military again as an inspector general of cavalry.

 © Nathan D. Jensen